Skip to main content

 We provided PMO Support to a global bank migrating multiple entities to a common settlement platform.

-A large global bank, headquartered in the U.S. decided to migrate several legal entities that cleared with different back office systems into a single street-facing entity with a common settlement processing architecture.
+A large global bank, headquartered in the United States, decided to migrate several legal entities that cleared with different back office systems into a single street-facing entity with a common settlement processing architecture.

 In order to effectively manage the multi-entity, multi-year effort, they set up a Program Management Office (PMO) to help coordinate and track activities across entity “delivery streams” and functional project teams.

-Satori Consulting was engaged to provide support to the existing PMO team.
+Our team was engaged to provide support to the existing PMO team.
 The PMO faced several immediate challenges.
-First, the governance structure was a matrixed organization consisting of a PMO managing 11 functional project teams and 4 delivery streams.
+First, the governance structure was a matrixed organization consisting of a PMO managing 11 functional project teams and four delivery streams.
 The structure created weekly redundancies in status meetings and reports.
-Additionally, communication gaps existed between the functional teams who focused internally and the delivery stream leaders who were interested in all functions but only for their particular entity.
-Finally, there were deliverables such as the target operating model and conversion strategy required input from all teams, but needed a single leader to drive them to completion
+Additionally, communication gaps existed between the functional teams that focused internally and the delivery stream leaders who were interested in all functions but only for their particular entity.
+Finally, there were deliverables such as the target operating model and conversion strategy required input from all teams, but needed a single leader to drive them to completion.

 To develop the target operating models (TOMs), we met with each of the 11 teams and introduced a common template that each team was responsible for completing and owning.
 The template provided enough structure to ensure consistency of detail across all teams, while allowing the team leads to still own the final output.